embrace-io/embrace-docs/docs/product/network-rollup-rules.md

 We currently provide the following patterns:

-* «wildcard» - Matches any path segment
+* «wildcard» - Matches any single path segment
 * «**» - Matches any number of path segments
-* «ext:file_extension» - Matches and path segment that ends with the given file extension
+* «ext:file_extension» - Matches a string ending with a period and a 2 to 5 character extension.

 Here are some examples for custom rules: